Nevskjij/bliss-autopricer/README.md

 ---

 ## FAQ

+- **🚨 I'm getting 'ERR_BAD_REQUEST' with status code 403 when starting the autopricer.
+What's wrong?**
+  This error means your API keys are not configured correctly in `config.json`.
+Make sure you have:
+  - Replaced `"your bptf api key"` with your actual backpack.tf API key
+  - Replaced `"your bptf token"` with your actual backpack.tf token
+  - Replaced `"your steam api key"` with your actual Steam API key
+  - Set up your database credentials correctly

+  Get your API keys from [backpack.tf/developer](https://backpack.tf/developer) and [steamcommunity.com/dev/apikey](https://steamcommunity.com/dev/apikey).

 - **🤖 How do I set up multiple bots or switch between bot configurations?**
   Use the new multi-bot system!
 Run `npm run setup` to auto-discover your bots, or visit `http://localhost:3000/bot-config` to manage them manually.
 See the [Multi-Bot System Guide](MULTI-BOT-SYSTEM.md) for details.